center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/detectionquality.rst

 precision.

 Detection logic can combine multiple pieces of evidence to improve Detection Quality.
 A durable behavioral observable may establish that an important system interaction occurred, while additional fields or contextual signals help determine whether that interaction is suspicious or malicious.

-When adding conditions, filters, or exclusions, consider their effect on both dimensions.
-A condition that reduces benign alerts may improve precision but also create an opportunity for an adversary to evade the analytic.
-Likewise, broadening an analytic to observe additional implementations may improve visibility while introducing activity that requires additional context.
+Filters and exclusions can similarly improve precision, but they should be evaluated for the blind spots they may create.
+A condition that reduces benign activity may also create an opportunity for an adversary to evade the analytic.

-The objective is not necessarily to produce a single analytic that perfectly optimizes every dimension.
-In some cases, multiple analytics or correlated observations may provide a better balance.
+In some cases, multiple analytics may provide a better balance than trying to make a single analytic perform every function.

-See :ref:`Chaining Analytics <chaining-analytics>` for guidance on combining multiple analytics when additional context is required.
+See :doc:`Chaining Analytics <chaining-analytics>` for guidance on combining multiple analytics.

 Detection Quality in Coverage
 -----------------------------

-Detection Quality describes the strength of the detection logic providing coverage, but it does not describe how much of an ATT&CK technique's behavioral space is detected.
+Detection Quality describes the strength of the detection logic providing coverage; it does not describe how much of an ATT&CK technique's behavioral space is covered.

-That question is addressed through :ref:`Implementation Coverage
+That question is addressed through :doc:`Implementation Coverage
 <implementation-coverage>`.

-Considering Detection Quality and Implementation Coverage together helps distinguish between different kinds of defensive capability.
-A detection may use robust, precise signals while observing only a narrow portion of a technique's implementations.
-Another detection set may observe many implementations but rely on signals that are fragile or difficult to distinguish from legitimate activity.

-See :ref:`Measuring Detection Coverage <measuring-detection-coverage>` for guidance on using these dimensions together to evaluate detection coverage.
+Considering both dimensions provides a more complete view of effective detection coverage.